-Several companies – like Google, Facebook, Airbnb, Roche, Abbott and others – have their European headquarters in Ireland.
-There are several hundreds of internships and for fresher Indian students studying in Ireland.
+Several companies – like Google, Facebook, Airbnb, Roche, Abbott, and others – have their European headquarters in Ireland.
+There are several hundreds of internships for fresher Indian students studying in Ireland.

 Still, undecided to study in Ireland as an Indian student?
 Contact us so that we can help you connect with alumni.

 You can earn a 360-degree, fulfilling experience from your education abroad only if you read and imbibe academic papers and the culture around you.